afasola/onPrem2GCP/README.md

 ## Key principles

+1. **"Lift and shift" data migration**
+2. **Cloud Storage as a data lake**
+3. **Data is pulled from On Prem by GCP**
+4. **Data migration per Service and in stages**
+5. **Build new data ingestion pipelines into GCP**
+6. **Ad interim data ingestion**

-1. **"Lift and shift" data migration** : data is migrated AS IS from the On Prem Hadoop cluster to an equivalent representation in GCS
+### "Lift and shift" data migration
+Data is migrated AS IS from the On Prem Hadoop cluster to an equivalent representation in GCS (Google Cloud Storage)

-2. **Cloud Storage as a data lake** : GCS is well suited to serve as the central storage repository for many reasons (Source: [Cloud Storage as a data lake](https://cloud.google.com/solutions/build-a-data-lake-on-gcp))
+### Cloud Storage as a data lake
+ : GCS is well suited to serve as the central storage repository for many reasons (Source: [Cloud Storage as a data lake](https://cloud.google.com/solutions/build-a-data-lake-on-gcp))
+   - *Disclaimer: BigQuery is a service well suited for storing data.
+For example, raw data could be stored in BigQuery.
+However, there shall be a consideration made around the data itself: BigQuery stores data in a denormalized form, meaning that if one raw data is normalized and gets loaded in BigQuery, BigQuery will create as many table raws as required to fully represent the original data.
+(Eg: {field1=1, field2={nested1=1, nested2=2}} will become )*

-3. **Existing Data is pulled from GCP** : Ephemeral Pull Dataproc Clusters will pull data from the On Prem Hadoop Cluster (Source: [Migrating HDFS Data from On-Premises to Google Cloud Platform](https://cloud.google.com/solutions/migration/hadoop/hadoop-gcp-migration-data))
+### Data is pulled from On Prem by GCP
+Ephemeral Pull Dataproc Clusters will pull data from the On Prem Hadoop Cluster (Source: [Migrating HDFS Data from On-Premises to Google Cloud Platform](https://cloud.google.com/solutions/migration/hadoop/hadoop-gcp-migration-data))

+### Data migration per Service and in stages
-4. **Data migration in stages** : Data is migrated on a per Service base.
+Data is migrated on a per Service base.

-5. **Build new data ingestion pipelines into GCP**: needed for the targert solution and to support the point below.
+### Build new data ingestion pipelines into GCP
+Needed for the targert solution and to support the point below.

+### Ad interim data ingestion
-6. **New data for a given Service *should* be ingested in both environments untill Service data migration is fully completed** : this approach ensures Analytics Service continuity.
+This approach ensures Analytics Service continuity.

 ![Subscriber](img/hl-solution.png)